Carldkennedy/hpc_workflow_recipes/README.md

 ### Batch jobs
 Can also be submitted to the SLURM scheduler as a job submission (ex. useful for sbatch dependencies):

+Default resource requests are 4G of memory and 10 minutes.

 Usage:
 ```shell
 sbatch transfer-files.sh SOURCE DESTINATION